TatianaTylosky/launch-your-first-website/guide.md

     }
     ```

 4. Next, get all of the links in your list on the same line.
-To do this, you need to use the "display" property and the "inline-block" value.
+To do this, you need to use the `display` property and the `inline-block` value.
 Your CSS should look like this:

     ```css
     .social > li {